All Episodes

 And I don't run into that very much.

-I I gotta be very honest with you.
+I've got to be very honest with you.

-And it was fascinating for me to run, I I'm usually the the most in everything I do.
+I'm usually the most in everything I do.

-I'm the most committed to to it, like in radio.
+I'm the most committed to it.

-And so I I've never in my entire life run into anybody as committed in any avenue of golf.
+And so I've never in my entire life run into anybody as committed in any avenue of golf.

 Debunked, I can't tell you how many myths.